 As a result of the conversion and extension into a hotel and retail building, the façade is restructured rich in detail and will be greatly enhanced by having its originally high-quality, elegant entrance restored.
 The Kronenhaus will regain its former splendour, creating an additional hotel and shopping highlight on the Mariahilfer Strasse.

-The newly resplendent Kronenhaus will reopen end of 2022.
 With hotel space of more than 4,200 sqm on six levels and 100 rooms, the utilisation concept of the Kronenhaus will be completely new.
 The entrance will be fully refurbished, with careful integration of the elaborately structured Gründerzeit façade.

 appr.
 4.200 sqm